toasterlovin/csv_party/README.md

 This is what defining your import columns look like:

     class MyImporter < CSVParty
-      column :price, header: "Nonsensical Column Name", as: :decimal end
+      column :price, header: 'Nonsensical Column Name', as: :decimal end

-This will take the value in the "Nonsensical Column Name" column, parse it as a decimal, then make it available to your import logic as a nice, sane variable named `price`.
+This will take the value in the 'Nonsensical Column Name' column, parse it as a decimal, then make it available to your import logic as a nice, sane variable named `price`.